prometheus/client_ruby/README.md

   it's absolutely not thread safe.
 - **DirectFileStore**: Stores data in binary files, one file per process and per metric.
   This is generally the recommended store to use with pre-fork servers and other "multi-process" scenarios.
+There are some important caveats to using this store, so please read on the section below.

+### `DirectFileStore` caveats and things to keep in mind

 Each metric gets a file for each process, and manages its contents by storing keys and binary floats next to them, and updating the offsets of those Floats directly.
 When exporting metrics, it will find all the files that apply to each metric, read them, and aggregate them.

-  In order to do this, each Metric needs an `:aggregation` setting, specifying how to aggregate the multiple possible values we can get for each labelset.
-By default, they are `SUM`med, which is what most use-cases call for (counters and histograms, for example).
-However, for Gauges, it's possible to set `MAX` or `MIN` as aggregation, to get the highest/lowest value of all the processes / threads.
+**Aggregation of metrics**: Since there will be several files per metrics (one per process), these need to be aggregated to present a coherent view to Prometheus.
+Depending on your use case, you may need to control how this works.
+When using this store, each Metric allows you to specify an `:aggregation` setting, defining how to aggregate the multiple possible values we can get for each labelset.
+By default, Counters, Histograms and Summaries are `SUM`med, and Gauges report all their values (one for each process), tagged with a `pid` label.
+You can also select `SUM`, `MAX` or `MIN` for your gauges, depending on your use case.

+**Memory Usage**: When scraped by Prometheus, this store will read all these files, get all the values and aggregate them.
+We have notice this can have a noticeable effect on memory usage for your app.
+We recommend you test this in a realistic usage scenario to make sure you won't hit any memory limits your app may have.

+**Resetting your metrics on each run**: You should also make sure that the directory where you store your metric files (specified when initializing the `DirectFileStore`) is emptied when your app starts.
+Otherwise, each app run will continue exporting the metrics from the previous run.

+**Large numbers of files**: Because there is an individual file per metric and per process (which is done to optimize for observation performance), you may end up with a large number of files.
+We don't currently have a solution for this problem, but we're working on it.

-  Even though this store saves data on disk, it's still much faster than would probably be expected, because the files are never actually `fsync`ed, so the store never blocks while waiting for disk.
+**Performance**: Even though this store saves data on disk, it's still much faster than would probably be expected, because the files are never actually `fsync`ed, so the store never blocks while waiting for disk.
 The kernel's page cache is incredibly efficient in this regard.
 If in doubt, check the benchmark scripts described in the documentation for creating your own stores and run them in your particular runtime environment to make sure this provides adequate performance.

 ### Building your own store, and stores other than the built-in ones.